 Young Authors Fiction Festival (YAFF)

 We encourage parents, teachers, educators, and schools to help nurture and develop a passion and practice for creative writing in children.
-The Library offers many resources for creative writing, including books, a teen writing club, creative games, and writing workshops offered many times throughout the year.
+The Library offers many resources for creative writing, including books, creative games, and writing workshops offered many times throughout the year.
 Together, and with YAFF, the Library hopes to raise and nurture the next generation of writers and authors!

 The 2019 Young Authors Fiction Festival